shivasiddharth/GassistPi/README.md

 6. "From the API and services" option, select library and in the search bar type **search**, select "Custom Search API" and click on "ENABLE".
 7. In the API window, click on "All API Credentials" and in the drop down, make sure to have a tick (check mark) against the API Key that you just generated.

-**Note: The same API key can be used for YouTube, but YouTube Data v3 API must be added to the project in the cloud console.**
+**Note: The same API key can be used for YouTube and Gaana, but YouTube Data v3 API must be added to the project in the cloud console.**

 **Syntax: Hey Google, (What is the status of) or (Track) _Your Desired Campaign Name_ Kickstarter campaign**